[This is what real love is]

 UM Hymnal, No. 557

 I do believe in fairytale endings, but only because I believe in the transforming power of God’s love.
 We may trip, fall and take a pretty good tumble down the garden path, but even if all the King’s horses and all the King’s men can’t put Humpty Dumpty back together again, we know the One who can and will.
-Keep praying for those who are neither listening to His voice, nor following His example and being a living one.
-Be an example yourself. ❤
+Keep praying for those who are neither listening to His voice, nor following His example and being that living one.
+Let’s be an example ourselves.

 “This is what real love is: It is not our love for God; it is God’s love for us.
 He sent his Son [Jesus] to die in our place to take away our sins.” –1 John 4:10 (NCV)

-And because we can always use a reminder of what love looks like:
+And because we can always use a reminder of what love really looks like:

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres. –1 Corinthians 13:4-7 (NIV)